 By KBB.com Editors

-The xB shares its 2.4-liter dual overhead-cam (DOHC) 4-cylinder engine with its Scion sibling, the tC.
-Buyers have the choice of a 5-speed manual transmission or a 4-speed automatic with sequential shifting.
-Both transmissions help the xB get good gas mileage, but not quite as good as the Nissan Cube and Kia Soul.
+The 2013 xB uses a 2.4-liter 4-cylinder engine that makes 158 horsepower and runs on regular unleaded.
+Transmission choices are a 5-speed manual or rather a antiquated 4-speed automatic.
+Both transmissions help the xB get good gas mileage, but not quite as good as the Nissan Cube or Kia Soul.

 158 horsepower @ 6,000 rpm